 DONORS

-In addition to the cycle of canvases, two panel paintings on wood—both dated 1451—survive from an earlier decorative program.
-Currently attributed to a workshop assistant of the Murano artist Antonio Vivarini, these painter these originally adorned the altar of the Scuola in the Church of San Giovanni al Tempio.
-They were subsequently relocated to the high altar of the Scuola’s ground-floor.
+Alongside this later cycle, two much earlier panel paintings on wood—both dated 1451—offer a glimpse into the Scuola’s origins.
+Attributed to a workshop assistant of the Murano artist Antonio Vivarini, these panels once adorned the altar of the Scuola in the Church of San Giovanni al Tempio.
+They were later relocated to the high altar of the Scuola’s ground floor, carrying with them the earliest visual expression of the confraternity’s faith.

 All of the paintings are obscured by thick layers of aged, discolored varnish and adhesive residues from previous conservation treatments, along with accumulated dust, grime, and altered inpainting.
 These surface coatings have significantly dulled the original colors and details.
 Several of the canvases have also become weakened and brittle over time, requiring relining to restore structural stability and support.
 Others will need targeted consolidation where the fabric has begun to detach from its stretcher or show signs of tension failure.
 Additional conservation issues include damage from water infiltration, surface abrasions, areas of paint loss, and active flaking—all of which pose risks to the long-term preservation of the works.